-Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted URL (If applicable) and reasons 1 Public Meeting (via Zoom Webinar) Non- targeted/broad community A total of 40 people attended the public meeting/information session on October 8, 2020, not including city staff.
-Attendees commented on the priorities and asked questions regarding programs, evaluation criteria and application submission.
-All questions were answered in as much detail as possible.
+Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted URL (If applicable)

+and reasons

+A total of 42 people Attendees

+Non- targeted/broad community attended the public commented on the All questions were answered in as much detail as possible.
 No comments or questions were declined.

+Public Meetings (Virtual) meeting/information priorities and asked

+1 session on August 24, questions regarding

+1 2021, and 15 attended programs,

+the session on August evaluation criteria

+26, 2021, not including and application

+city staff. submission.